skymethod/livewire-web/content/posts/podcast-trackers-by-episode-share.md

 ---

-We already did the work of analyzing _every single new podcast episode published_ (about 1.6 million in January 2022), [identifying which podcast hosting company it belongs to](/podcast-hosts-by-episode-share).
+We already did the work of analyzing _every single new podcast episode published_ (about 1.6 million in February 2022), [identifying which podcast hosting company it belongs to](/podcast-hosts-by-episode-share).

 We used the actual media file url (past any tracking redirects) to identify the host instead of the feed url domain, which can often undercount hosts that offer custom domains.

 Let's now take a look at the tracking services themselves.
-Of the new episodes that were published in January, how many of them included one or more of these tracking services?
+Of the new episodes that were published in February, how many of them included one or more of these tracking services?
 Some episodes had as many as *five* of these redirecting trackers!

 *Note we can only observe "client-side" trackers.
 There are other podcast analytics services